To learn more about Whidbey Island Waldorf School or come for a tour or a walk through the Grades, please reach out through the button below.

 The primary gift of this festival is that every year, our connections and memories of the dead grow rather than diminish.
 Our connections to one another also grow, as we come to know more about the people we each have loved and lost.

-Over 1/5th of the world celebrates Lunar New Year.
-At WIWS, our Festival includes a Mochi Making song (1st Grade), a Tiger Poem (2nd Grade), the GongXi song, led by 1st + 2nd grades and sung by all, a Dragon Story and a Dragon Dance (3rd Grade), a Zodiac Story, the burning of Joss paper to send gifts to our Ancestors, and finally, noodles.
+Over 1/5th of the world celebrates Lunar New Year - on varying dates -including Vietnam, Cambodia, Thailand, China, Korea, Brunei and Malaysia.
+At WIWS, our Festival has included a Mochi Making song (1st Grade), a Tiger Poem (2nd Grade), the GongXi song, led by 1st + 2nd grades and sung by all, a Dragon Story and a Dragon Dance (3rd Grade), a Zodiac Story, the burning of Joss paper to send gifts to our Ancestors, and finally, noodles.
 Children were instructed to slurp, rather than chew or bite, their noodles - because a long noodle = a long life!

 Each November, evenings of beauty, wonder, and inspiration takes place for Waldorf schools around the world.
 The Lantern Walk is a festival that marks the threshold time of the year between long summer days and long winter nights.
 From Nature herself we can witness the in-breath of the Earth as she pulls the plants and animals back toward her.
 The leaves begin to fall and cover the ground with a blanket of protection and quietude.
 Many animals crawl into their dens to prepare for a long sleep.
 We humans also find ourselves now wanting to pull inward, especially as the weather turns and the winds are blowing colder.
 At this very time, Waldorf schools around the world gather in community, light their lanterns, and walk and sing their way into the darkness as a way of poignantly marking this time of year.